bitsandbytes-foundation/bitsandbytes/README.md

 Hardware requirements:
  - LLM.int8(): NVIDIA Turing (RTX 20xx; T4) or Ampere GPU (RTX 30xx; A4-A100); (a GPU from 2018 or older).
- - 8-bit optimizers and quantization: NVIDIA Maxwell GPU or newer (>=GTX 9XX).
+ - 8-bit optimizers and quantization: NVIDIA Kepler GPU or newer (>=GTX 78X).

-Supported CUDA versions: 10.2 - 11.7
+Supported CUDA versions: 10.2 - 12.0

 The bitsandbytes library is currently only supported on Linux distributions.
 Windows is not supported at the moment.